sadhikabagga/sadhikabagga.github.io/_pages/about.md

-permalink	title	excerpt	author_profile	redirect_from
+---
-/
+permalink: /
-About Me
-About me
+title: ""
+excerpt: ""
-true
+author_profile: true
+redirect_from:
-/about/
+  - /about/
-/about.html
+  - /about.html
+---

 Hello, and welcome to my website!